Alicia C. Lesniak LMHC, DBT-LBC

 Josh Davis, LMHC

 Josh is a Licensed Mental Health Counselor who has experience working with substance abuse, eating disorders, personality disorders, and complex trauma.
-Josh uses a non-judgmental, compassionate, and collaborative approach, while challenging clients to identify and overcome barriers to their goals.
+Trained in family systems theory and practice, Josh has developed expertise in working with high-conflict families and couples using a non-judgmental, compassionate, and collaborative approach, while challenging clients to identify and overcome barriers to their goals.
 His passion is to help individuals connect, accept, and love their authentic selves and facilitate deeper connections with loved ones.
 Josh is an inclusive therapist who enjoys working with individuals from all backgrounds, genders, sexual orientations, faiths, and body sizes.
 Using a variety of evidence-based treatment modalities including Cognitive Behavior Therapy and Dialectical Behavior Therapy, Josh uses a dynamic approach based on the client’s individual needs.
 In working with complex and developmental trauma, Josh has been trained in Neuro Affective Relational Model (NARM), which is a mindfulness-based approach addressing attachment and relational issues.
 NARM’ s approach targets and tracks disconnection and maladaptive survival strategies to facilitate the growth of a more adaptive sense of self and connection to one's body as well as improve emotion regulation and interpersonal effectiveness skills.